Video Wall Controller: How to Choose the Right One

-A video wall controller is the central processor that allows you to manage what appears on your video wall screens.
+A video wall controller is a central processor that allows you to manage what appears on your video wall screens.
 You can think of it as the brain of the video wall system.
 The two main types of controllers are hardware-based and software-based.

 The form factor of a video wall controller is important to consider because it will dictate how many displays you can control and how you can physically mount the unit.
 Some video wall controllers are designed for use in standard 19-inch racks, while others are designed to be mounted on the back of a video wall screen.
 If you have a large video wall system, you may need multiple units to control all of your displays.

 When shopping for a video wall controller, you’ll want to consider the type of video wall screen you have, as well as the size and resolution of your display.
 You’ll also need to decide on the connectivity options that are right for you.
 Here are a few things to keep in mind:

 – If you have a digital video wall screen, you’ll need a controller with HDMI or DVI output.